 As our networking needs grow, so do that of our members.
-Bob Stovall, Vice President of Network Strategy & Architecture, and Michael Milliken, Vice President of Technology Operations, continue to work with our members to future-proof their networking and technological capabilities.
+Bob Stovall, Vice President for Strategy & Research, and Michael Milliken, Vice President of Technology Operations, continue to work with our members to future-proof their networking and technological capabilities.

 One startling trend is the exponential increase in compound annual growth of our members’ bandwidth needs.

 Another network update includes the Merit MiLR Merger.
 The current network is now being fully integrated into the larger network.
 Along with internet connectivity being brought back from Chicago to redundant sites in Detroit and Grand Rapids at a 100 Gbps capacity, local access to the backbone is providing new paths to use for members on those routes.
 This merger also allows for wave services where possible.

 DEVELOPMENT OF THE MERIT K12 SECURITY FRAMEWORK SERIES

 Merit, in collaboration with MISEN and MAISA developed a K12 Security Framework document.
 This framework was created to walk through the Top 20 Security Controls from the Center for Internet Security and to provide tactics for implementation.
 The aim is to improve the security posture of K12 organizations, who often have limited budgets and human resources.

 An ongoing educational series, comprised of webinars, roadshow workshops and conference presentations will continue throughout 2019 and 2020.

 The sixth installment in the Michigan Cyber Range Network opened May 2, 2019 in Marquette, MI at Northern Michigan University.
 The NMU Cyber Hub grand opening included a tour of the new cyber range and a live, virtual Capture the Flag exercise with IT professionals.